rachelambda/dbrainfuck/README.md

 sudo make install
 ```

-To then use dbrainfuck with the dbrainfuck command
+Then use dbrainfuck with the dbrainfuck command
 ```shell
 dbrainfuck <path-to-brainfuck-file>
 ```